 Of important note, Gallatin Gateway is also a town of artists.
 Gallatin Gateway has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Gallatin Gateway’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.38% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Gallatin Gateway telecommute to their jobs.
+Overall, about 12.38% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Gallatin Gateway is a great place for families with children to consider.
 First of all, many other families with children live here, making Gallatin Gateway a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Gallatin Gateway has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Gallatin Gateway’s overall crime rate is lower than average for the country.

-Being a small town, Gallatin Gateway does not have a public transit system used by locals to get to and from work.
+Gallatin Gateway is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Gallatin Gateway ranks among the highest in the nation.
 Of the 25-and-older adult population in Gallatin Gateway, 40.66% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.